polsys/ennemi/docs/api-reference.md

 - `preprocess: bool`, default True.

-  By default, the variables are scaled to unit variance and added with low-amplitude noise.
+  By default, continuous variables are scaled to unit variance and added with low-amplitude noise.
 The noise uses a fixed random seed.
   This is not applied to discrete variables.